 Hence, there was little objection to the expense of the gigantic Explorer ships, the first of which were built two Republic centuries ago, after the Republic-Empire War.
 Armed and equipped like battlecruisers, usually including a squadron of aerospace fighter-bombers and a Marine detachment in addition to their hundreds of scientists and specialists, originally the Explorers had operated alone.
 In recent decades - the so-called Long Peace, a period without major wars between major nations - the Explorers had been accompanied by smaller ships, not escorts but to be escorted, while extending the Explorer's reach.
 Though they had Marsten Drives of their own, in emergencies, or when convenient, these smaller vessels could grapple onto the Explorer's hull, be enveloped by the larger ship's Marsten Field, and Transition away together.

 JRS Samuel Pepys was one such ship.
-The Isaac Newton-class were about five kilotons, sixty-four meters long and a hundred-eighteen wide.
+The Isaac Newton-class were about five kilotons, eighty-four meters long and a hundred-eighteen wide.
 They were of far later design philosophy than Aurora, and spun most of their mass for artificial weight.
 The design could be likened to a spindle, or a wheel-and-axle.
 The drive components at the stern, and the control compartments at the bow, remained stationary while two large wheels, not much different from a space station, spun in opposite directions to cancel each other's torque.
 The spin rate was slightly less than three revolutions per minute, simulating one Monticellan gravity.
 These figures were very close to those for Aurora's extendable grav-rings, but the continuous wheels gave several times as much usable space as Aurora's separate sections.
 The Newtons were lightly built and weakly engined, and could boost at an emergency maximum of only five meters.
 This was deliberate, to reduce stress on the habitation wheels or disruption to their occupants and contents.
 Ships of this type usually boosted at two meters or less.
 Likewise the class was given only token weapons, single 5MW pulse-lasers, bow and stern, and a half-dozen Patrol/Navy-standard point-defense clusters, again fore and aft and two on each spinning wheel - no missiles, no mass-drivers, no Marsten Guns.
 They were not meant to fight, and were intended to operate under the shelter and support of an Explorer.
 They did carry shuttles, with half-again the number of standard small-craft bays as Aurora, six times their mass.
 Some of the Newtons in service were having their bays updated to the triple arrangement Aurora introduced in her first refit under Danner's command, but reportedly Pepys hadn't received that work.

 During the Transit from Georgia, the data Lascomb had sent was studied.
 It was poor indeed, a pixellated blob.
 Forty-three of the Newton class had been built, and Samuel Pepys was the only one not accounted for.
 Some other types had been built to a similar layout, but the proportions of the fuzzy image captured by Sourdough II would fit a Newton and nothing else.
 Also recorded was the waveform of a Marsten Detector which matched the system Samuel Pepys had when he disappeared... or thousands of others flying in the explored galaxy today.
 Sourdough II had cut and run when she'd been painted with the targeting beam - they didn't know the other ship had only lasers which were far out of effective range - and Sourdough's telescopes weren't of the best quality.